StoneStepsInc/expat-nuget/README.md

     collected in staging directories under `nuget/build/native/lib`.

-  * `nuget.exe` is used to package staged files with the first three version components used as a Expat version and the last version component used as a package revision.
+  * `nuget.exe` is used to package staged files with the first three version components used as an Expat version and the last version component used as a package revision.
 See _Package Version_ section for more details.